John Wolff's Web Museum

 locked, push the locking bar slightly inwards to release them.
 (The

-locking mechanism can not be finally adjusted until after the rotor
+locking mechanism will be adjusted until after the rotor has been

 - Carriage preliminaries

-- The die-casting alloy can move with time, so it is advisable to
+- The die-casting alloy can move slightly with time, so it is

-- Insert the carriage into the base and check that it moves smoothly
+- Insert the empty carriage into the base and check that it moves

-from end to end.
-Stiff spots will leave tell-tale marks on the
+smoothly from end to end.
+Stiff spots will leave tell-tale marks on

 - Fit the carriage positioning rack (teeth down) at the front of